balditommaso/ALADIN/README.md

 The tool guides the user from the design of the quantized neural networks up to the deployment on the target device.

-*NOTE*: We are not part the code is currently anonimized because the related paper is under review.
+*NOTE*: The code is currently anonymized because the related paper is under review.
+Part of the code refers to the SoA Dory project, which we are not part of, and hence it could not be anonymized.

 Installation
 ------------